Not only is it quick to make, but you can customize it to suit your décor and style by simply switching out the images.

 Use different-sized glasses to “cut” the clay into round discs.
 BTW, cut a few extra clay circles while you’re at it so you can make these cutting propagation discs.

 Cut a piece of jewelry wire and insert it into the discs as shown below.
-We’ll be shaping the jewelry wire in a little bit to make the tattooed clay wall hanging.
+We’ll be shaping the jewelry wire in a little bit to make the botanical clay wall hanging.

 Smooth out any imperfections with a teeny, tiny bit of water and give the metal inserts a quick wipe.